WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 The levers for the letters (each letter was attached to an individual mechanical lever) would often interlock if you typed too fast.

-I have actually experienced this problem first hand (a very long time ago) when I tried to type on a mechanical type writer.
+I have actually experienced this problem first hand (a very long time ago) when I tried to type on a mechanical typewriter.
 While I wasn't typing fast, occasionally I would press two adjacent keys together by accident...

 And every time that happened, it was a very annoying and time consuming mess.
 Getting those levers unstuck wasn't easy and you had to get your fingers dirty etc. etc. It was a mess.